-The MLHS Transition Education Services provides educational interventions and services for students who have previously received similar services through Journey’s Lutheran School (formerly Lutheran Special School), a parochial resource room, or a public school Individual Education Plan (IEP).
+The Transition Special Education Services provides educational interventions and services for students who have previously received similar services through Journey’s Lutheran School (formerly Lutheran Special School), a parochial resource room, or a public school Individual Education Plan (IEP).
 The program provides assistance, as available, for students with a diagnosed disability or impairment affecting his or her ability to function independently within the school environment.
 We offer a spectrum of services which include a modified core curriculum, resource study hall, reasonable classroom accommodations, and post-secondary planning.
 Students receive support and instruction that promotes self-advocacy, problem-solving, the development of compensatory skills, and classroom success.
-Students wishing to enroll in the Transition Program must provide current and past assessments indicating evidence of a disability or impairment, and a review of all educational records.
+Students wishing to enroll in the Transition Special Education Services must provide current and past assessments indicating evidence of a disability or impairment, and a review of all educational records.
 A family interview with program staff may also be required.
 Admission to the program is limited.